Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 NOTE: This deployment was tested using WSL (Ubuntu 16.04) and Debian GNU/Linux 9.9 (stretch)

 ### Setup and Deployment
+1. **Initial Setup**
    1. Ensure that:
       - You are logged in to the Azure CLI.
 To login, run `az login`.
       - Azure CLI is targeting the Azure Subscription you want to deploy the resources to.
          - To set target Azure Subscription, run `az account set -s <AZURE_SUBSCRIPTION_ID>`
       - Azure CLI is targeting the Azure DevOps organization and project you want to deploy the pipelines to.
          - To set target Azure DevOps project, run `az devops configure --defaults organization=https://dev.azure.com/MY_ORG/ project=MY_PROJECT`
    2. Import this repository into a new Github repo.
 Importing is necessary if you want to setup git integration with Azure Data Factory.
-3. **Deploy Azure resources.**
+2. **Deploy Azure resources**
     1. Clone the imported repository locally and `cd` into the root of the repo
-    2. Run `./deploy.sh`.
+    2. Set the following **required** environment variables:
+          - **GITHUB_REPO_URL** - URL of your imported github repo. (ei. "https://github.com/devlace/mdw-dataops-import")
+          - **GITHUB_PAT_TOKEN** - a Github PAT token.
+Generate them [here](https://github.com/settings/tokens).
+This requires "repo" scope.

-        - You can customize the solution by setting the following environment variables:
+          Optionally, set the following environment variables:
-          - **DEPLOYMENT_ID** - string appended to all resource names.
-Default: random five character string.
+          - **DEPLOYMENT_ID** - string appended to all resource names. *Default*: random five character string.
           - **RESOURCE_GROUP_NAME_PREFIX** - name of the resource group.
 This will be prefixed with environment name.
-For example: `RESOURCE_GROUP_NAME_PREFIX-dev-rg`.
-Default: mdw-dataops-parking-${DEPLOYMENT_ID}.
+For example: `RESOURCE_GROUP_NAME_PREFIX-dev-rg`. *Default*: mdwdo-parking-${DEPLOYMENT_ID}.
+          - **AZDO_PIPELINES_BRANCH_NAME**** - git branch with Azure DevOps pipelines definitions to deploy. *Default*: master.
-          - **RESOURCE_GROUP_LOCATION** - Azure location to deploy resources.
-Default: `westus`.
+          - **RESOURCE_GROUP_LOCATION** - Azure location to deploy resources. *Default*: `westus`.
-          - **AZURE_SUBSCRIPTION_ID** - Azure subscription id to use to deploy resources.
-Default: default azure subscript.
+          - **AZURE_SUBSCRIPTION_ID** - Azure subscription id to use to deploy resources. *Default*: default azure subscript.
 To see your default, run `az account list`.
-          - **AZURESQL_SERVER_PASSWORD** - Password of the SQL Server instance.
+          - **AZURESQL_SERVER_PASSWORD** - Password of the SQL Server instance. *Default*: semi-random string.

-          - To further customize the solution, set parameters in arm.parameters files located in the `infrastructure` folder.
+         NOTE: To further customize the solution, set parameters in arm.parameters files located in the `infrastructure` folder.

+   1. Run `./deploy.sh`.
         - After a successful deployment, you will find `.env.{environment_name}` files containing essential configuration information per environment.

-4. **Setup ADF git integration in DEV Data Factory**
+3. **Setup ADF git integration in DEV Data Factory**
     1. In the Azure Portal, navigate to the Data Factory in the **DEV** environment.
     2. Click "Author & Monitor" to launch the Data Factory portal.
     3. On the landing page, select "Set up code repository".
 For more information, see [here](https://docs.microsoft.com/en-us/azure/data-factory/source-control).